mstruk/vert.x/BUILD_README.md

 ## To build a distro

-See the Vert.x stack project: https://github.com/vert-x3/vertx-stack
+Note: Also see the Vert.x stack project: https://github.com/vert-x3/vertx-stack/README.md

+eclipse/vert.x project contains the core Vert.x implementation.
+Building it produces

 ## To run tests